elygeo/coseis/readme.rst

     ('=R',  'f', [], filename),        # Read from filename into f with exrapolation.
     ('=w',  'f', [], filename),        # Write f to filename ('=wi', 'f', [], filename),        # Write weighted average of f to filename.

+For the case of I/O at single point in space, sub-cell positioning via weighted averaging may be used.
+In this case, the fractional part of the index determines the weights.
+For example, an index of 3.2 to the 1D variable f would specify the weighted average: 0.8 * f(3) + 0.2 * f(4).
+Weighted averaging is indicated by a letter 'i' in the I/O mode.

 Reading and writing to disk uses flat binary files where ``j`` is the fastest changing index, and ``t`` is the slowest changing index.
 Mode 'R' extrapolates